tkrotoff/ASUS-P5E3Premium-Hackintosh/README.md

 - TRIM Enabler (if you own a SSD disk)
 - GraphicsEnabler=No (if you own a natively supported GPU like the Nvidia GeForce GT 640)
 - AppleACPIPlatform Rollback/10.6.8 Rollback for ASUS X58 System (see https://github.com/tkrotoff/ASUS-P5E3Premium-Hackintosh/issues/1)

+## License

+Do whatever you like with it, this is public domain.